DomAdobe/AEPBootcamp2023/README.md

 - [link here](https://builder.adobedemo.com/cx/cdp-mop-a-cx) (call center)
 - https://docs.adobedemo.com/projects/public-projects/luma/web

-### Scenario B: SecurFinance (FSI)
+### Scenario B: SecurFinance Two (FSI)

-Challenges:
-* Reaching out to customers to activate their card, fund their card, and set up direct deposits
-* Cross-channel view of their customers that effectively combines digital and traditional data channels
+Challenge:
+Secure Finance Two wants to design a personalized customer journey for new customers who have just opened a savings account with Secure Finance Two.
+The journey should span multiple touchpoints and engage the customer throughout their lifecycle, with the ultimate goal of increasing their engagement and cross-selling relevant financial products and services by leveraging Mobile Push notifications.

 Environments:
 - [link here](https://builder.adobedemo.com/web/cdp-mop-b) (web)
 - open DX Demo app on your mobile device, Enter this Project ID: cdp-mop-b-mobile (mobile)
 - https://docs.adobedemo.com/projects/public-projects/securfinancial

-### Scenario C: Carvelo (Automotive)
+### Scenario C: Luma One (Retail)

 Challenges:
-* Experiences only personalized to a subset of segments & channels (e.g. online but not instore) and lack insights that scale across audiences
-* Inability to leverage key data sources (e.g. Call Centre) for proactive customer engagement
+Luma One aims to enhance their understanding of their customers by investigating their online and offline activities.
+They want to gather valuable insights into user interactions, such as the web pages and app sections they explore.
+By closely observing the purchase funnel, XY plans to leverage this information to provide a hyper personalization and deliver more relevant experiences to their customers online as well as offline.

 Environments: